top of page

 Special Education Paraprofessional at Oak Hill Middle School

-Ms. Heath is working in her fourth year for the Baldwin County School District.
-She is currently working as a Special Education Paraprofessional at Oak Hill Middle School.
+Jarlessia Heath is in her fourth year for the Baldwin County School District.
+She works as a Special Education Paraprofessional at Oak Hill Middle School.

-Ms. Heath, your unwavering positivity, thoughtful actions, and heartfelt dedication to the students at Oak Hill Middle School do not go unnoticed.
+Ms. Heath, your unwavering positivity, thoughtful actions, and heartfelt dedication to Oak Hill Middle School students do not go unnoticed.
 Thank you for everything you do to make our school a brighter, better place."

 Ms. Heath, thank you for being a model of excellence!